joshDynatrace/bug-busters/docs/2-todoapp-bugs.md

 ***Hints***

-- Use the distributed tracing app to filter traces based on the app name, kubernetes namespace, or workload names to see which services are being called
+- Use the distributed tracing app to filter traces based on the app name, kubernetes namespace, or workload names to see which services are being called.
+Press 'ctrl/cmd + K' in Dynatrace and type 'Distributed Tracing' to find the app.
 - Use the Live Debugger to set a breakpoint in the part of the code you found to analyze the data.
+Press 'ctrl/cmd + K' in Dynatrace and type 'Live Debugger' to find the app.
+Click the purple pencil icon to set a Live Debugger filter.
+Use the namespace `todoapp` as your Live Debugger filter.
 - What's happening to the todotitle as it gets added to our list of todos?

 <div class="grid cards" markdown>